rishi-raj-jain/scheduled-i18n-nextjs-app/README.md

 ## Introduction

-TODO - In this repository, you will find the code for a scheduled audio transcription system, built using Upstash QStash for task scheduling and Fireworks AI for transcription.
-You will also learn techniques for secure file uploads to Cloudflare R2, user authentication with Clerk, and data storage with Upstash Redis.
+In this repository, you will find the code for automated internationalization (i18n) system built using Upstash Workflow, GitHub API and OpenAI.

 ## Demo